Go to content

 What is the purpose of my website?

-Your tree structure should meet this objective.
-For example, if you want to sell products, visitors should be able to access the product data sheets straight away, see photos of the products and their characteristics, and be able to carry out searches to find the product that suits them best.
-On the other hand, if you want to present your activities to potential partners, even if you have products to promote, the way you present your website needs to be different.
+Your tree structure must meet this objective.
+For example, if you want to sell products, visitors should have immediate access to product data sheets, see product photos and specifications, and be able to search for the product that suits them best.
+On the other hand, if you want to present your activities to potential partners, even if you have products to showcase, the way you present your website needs to be different.

 Discover the key steps to setting up a good tree structure

-As you can see, the tree structure and the resulting navigation are important for getting off to a good start when building your new website.
+As you can see, the tree structure and the resulting navigation are important to get the construction of your new website off to a good start.

-To give yourself the best chance of success, you can work out a tree structure in-house and/or entrust this task to website design professionals who can guide you through the key stages below.
+To give yourself the best chance of success, you can work out a tree structure in-house, and/or entrust this task to professional web designers who can guide you through the key steps below.

 Contents